hertssayf/ledgeboundgame-assignment-2/README.md

 - Win and lose conditions
 - Lives and level number on the UI

-This MVP defines the minimum version of the game needed to satisfy the main gameplay objectives.
+This MVP defines the minimum version of the game needed to satisfy the core gameplay objectives.
 Features such as collectibles, multiple levels, checkpoints, shops, stars/items and more advanced enemy behaviour are treated as extensions beyond the core build.
 This ensures that the project has a realistic scope and is prioritised carefully.

 ---